CartoDB/analytics-toolbox-core/s2/bq/doc/REFERENCE.md

 s2.ST_GEOGFROMLATLNG_BOUNDARY(latitude FLOAT64, longitude FLOAT64, level NUMERIC)
 {{%/ bannerNote %}}

 Returns the geography boundary for a given level of detail and geographic coordinates.
-We extract the boundary by getting the corner longitudes and latitudes, then enclose it in a GEOJSON and finally transform it to geography.
+We extract the boundary by getting the corner longitudes and latitudes, then enclose it in a GeoJSON and finally transform it to geography.

 * `longitude`: `FLOAT64` horizontal coordinate on the map.
 * `latitude`: `FLOAT64` vertical coordinate on the map.